smarc-project/smarc_modelling/src/python_vehicle_simulator/README.md

 M\dot{\nu_r} + C(\nu_r)&\nu_r + D(\nu_r)\nu_r + g(\eta) = \tau
 \end{align}
 ```

+The model outputs `x\_dot`, where `x` is the state vector as defined above.
+Furthermore, the model takes `u\_ref`, a desired control input that is provided
+to the actuator\_dynamics that calculate the actual actuator input to take the
+VBS and LCG dynamics into account as well.

 ### \_\_init\_\_
 Initializes the vehicle parameters, including the subsystems in `init`.